1Marc/marcgrabanski.com/src/pages/articles/2007-12-31-2007-was-an-incredible-year/index.md

 Some of the this year's career highlights:

 - I met a lot of great people where I work at RMG Connect.
-I got to lead UI development on some pretty big projects, and was the third to receive our [internal company, "Rockstar" award](http://marcgrabanski.com/testimonials.html) .
+I got to lead UI development on some pretty big projects, and was the third to receive our internal company, "Rockstar" award.
 - I launched this website 8 months ago (late April), all of it being hand written 100%from scratch.
 Since the launch, it has received 300k page views and grown to 15k unique visitors a month.
 - I learned how to successfully [code open source projects](http://marcgrabanski.com/code.html) - helping thousands of developers around the world is worth its weight in gold.
 - I gave two presentations at [jQueryCamp](http://docs.jquery.com/JQueryCamp07) , held on the Harvard campus.